Truman Lowe: Fine art career

-Family and Winnebago influence
+Family and Ho-Chunk influence

 As a child, Lowe would collect rocks along the Black River, scratching the river rocks together to create drawings by using the smaller rocks as pastels upon larger rocks.
 Eventually Lowe experimented with using rocks ground together as pigment, using substances such as motor oil and Vaseline to bind the color.
 Disappointed with this process, he explored nature by creating drawings of "how snow sits on trees."
 He was allowed to take his study hall in high school in the art room, where he continued to experiment.

 While he was growing up, his parents created "craft" objects to supplement their family income.
 His mother made split-ash baskets and his father made the wooden handles for the baskets.
 Both parents created beadwork.
 The children gradually also learned the skills to create these family works.
 Lowe crafted beadwork by a kerosene lamp in the evening as a young man.
 These Lowe family crafts were produced to sell in the tourist trade.
 They delivered the items by station wagon to the Wisconsin Dells, providing an offset from the seasonal farming positions the family participated in.
 During the summer, when the family was involved in seasonal work, they sold their crafts from a portable roadside stand which they brought with them on their travels.

 Like many other Native artists, Lowe had grown up with having created items within the household, as part of everyday practice.
 Until he attended university, he was not aware of the relatively recent Western idea of a person making a living full-time by art.
 There he fully delved into the concepts and creations within Western art history.
-He recognized the more recent social prestige relater to the artist and artistic creation.
+He recognized the more recent social prestige related to the artist and artistic creation.
 His parents, as craftspeople, would have been ranked lower in status.

 Lowe's first artist interest was Michelangelo, of whom he said:

-"Although my parents made a partial living weaving baskets, the two concepts of 'profession' and 'art' never came together in my mind until... college...
-[Then] I read everything I could get my hands on about Michelangelo....He was the first artist I'd met through my studies who went to work everyday and was paid by his patrons [and] employers for making art.
-Obviously, I learned encyclopedias from the work, but the practical lesson was that art could be a profession as well as a passion."